 In all cases, information is only used by authorised health and social care professionals in locally based organisations, involved in your direct care.
 Your permission will always be asked before the information is accessed, unless the health and social care user is unable to ask you and there is a clinical reason for access, which will then be logged.

-We will approach the management of patient records in line with the Records Management NHS Code of Practice for Health and Social Care which sets the required standards of practice in the management of records for those who work within or under contract to NHS organisations in England, based on current legal requirements and professional best practice.
+We will approach the management of patient records in line with the Records Management NHS Code of Practice for Health and Social Care which sets the required standards of surgery in the management of records for those who work within or under contract to NHS organisations in England, based on current legal requirements and professional best surgery.

 Who are our partner organisations?